ZeroBone/OfficialEye/docs/getting-started.md

 source venv/bin/activate
 ```

 while being located in the root directory of the project.
+For more information about `venv`, see the [official documentation](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment)

 # Installation for development